alphillips/canberrajs-web-component-talk/README.md

 ## Shadow DOM
 Encapsulates things in your element.
-Keep content in the normal DOM but the div spaghetti n the shadow DOM.
+Keep content in the normal DOM but the div spaghetti in the shadow DOM.

 *"Shadow DOM is an adjunct tree of DOM nodes.
 These shadow DOM subtrees can be associated with an element, but do not appear as child nodes of the element.
 Instead the subtrees form their own scope."*
 Shadow DOM Spec